EngineHub/WorldEditDocs/source/config.rst

-    logCommands,false,"Whether to log more informative information on command usage." logFile,"","If logCommands is true, the file to log to." logFormat,"[%1$tY-%1$tm-%1$td %1$tH:%1$tM:%1$tS %4$s]: %5$s%6$s%n",The format of command logging wandItem,"minecraft:wooden_axe","The default item used for selection regions, overriden by existing sessions" superPickaxeDrop,true,Whether the single super pickaxe mode will drop items for blocks it breaks superPickaxeManyDrop,true,Whether multi super pickaxe modes will drop items for blocks they break useInventory,false,Require players to have items in their inventory to make edits (this option is not well supported and not recommended) useInventoryOverride,false,Allow a permission node to override the above setting useInventoryCreativeOverride,false,Allow creative mode to override the above setting navigationUseGlass,true,Whether the ``/up`` and ``/ceil`` commands should place a glass block for the player to stand on if in mid-air navigationWand,"minecraft:compass","The default item used for the navigation wand which allows ``/jumpto`` and ``/thru`` as left-click/right-click, overriden by existing sessions" navigationWandMaxDistance,50,The max distance the navigation wand should trace to find a block to jump to scriptTimeout,3000,The maximum time a craftscript can run before it is terminated calculationTimeout,100,The default time an expression can run before it is terminated
+    logCommands,false,"Whether to log more informative information on command usage." logFile,"","If logCommands is true, the file to log to." logFormat,"[%1$tY-%1$tm-%1$td %1$tH:%1$tM:%1$tS %4$s]: %5$s%6$s%n",The format of command logging wandItem,"minecraft:wooden_axe","The default item used for selection regions, overriden by existing sessions.
+Set to -1 for no default." superPickaxeDrop,true,Whether the single super pickaxe mode will drop items for blocks it breaks superPickaxeManyDrop,true,Whether multi super pickaxe modes will drop items for blocks they break useInventory,false,Require players to have items in their inventory to make edits (this option is not well supported and not recommended) useInventoryOverride,false,Allow a permission node to override the above setting useInventoryCreativeOverride,false,Allow creative mode to override the above setting navigationUseGlass,true,Whether the ``/up`` and ``/ceil`` commands should place a glass block for the player to stand on if in mid-air navigationWand,"minecraft:compass","The default item used for the navigation wand which allows ``/jumpto`` and ``/thru`` as left-click/right-click, overriden by existing sessions.
+Set to -1 for no default." navigationWandMaxDistance,50,The max distance the navigation wand should trace to find a block to jump to scriptTimeout,3000,The maximum time a craftscript can run before it is terminated calculationTimeout,100,The default time an expression can run before it is terminated